Localmode, how to migrate from Classic to Modern Local Scope Mode

 Understanding Local Scope Modes

-The "Local scope mode" setting defines how variables with no explicit scope are handled within functions:
+The local scope mode setting defines how unscoped variables are handled in functions:

-- Classic Mode (CFML Default): Unscoped variables are stored in the variables scope, unless the key already exists in one of the function's local scopes (arguments or local).
+• Classic Mode (CFML default): Unscoped variables go to variables scope, unless the key exists in arguments or local.

 Why Migrate to Modern Mode?

-- Thread Safety: Variables are isolated to the function instance, preventing race conditions when component instances are shared across requests.
+• Thread Safety: Variables isolated to function instance - prevents race conditions with shared components

-- Predictable Behavior: All unscoped variables behave the same way, making code more intuitive and easier to maintain.
+• Predictable Behavior: All unscoped variables behave the same way

-- Performance: Local scope lookups are typically faster than cascading scope resolution.
+• Performance: Local scope lookups are faster than cascading scope resolution

 Classic Mode Race Condition Example